-Truthfully, I’m not sure why the age surprises me so much – I’ve heard our kids say things like ‘you can’t play with me’ to each other and to other kids before.
-No age is too young for other kids to try to exclude another – they are testing boundaries.
+Truthfully, I’m not sure why the age surprises me so much.
+I’ve heard our kids say things like ‘you can’t play with me’ to each other and to other kids before.
+No age is too young for other kids to try to exclude another.
+They are testing boundaries and still learning how to be a good friend.
 We address it and move on.
 I think what saddens me most is that it seems to be happening to our daughter repeatedly and is causing increasing hurt.

 Equipping Children To Cope With Rejection